HubSpot Free CRM Limitations & How to Overcome Them

 Take a deeper look into those reviews, however, and you’ll see a pattern.
 People who love HubSpot’s free CRM are normally marketing-driven, and many don’t have a dedicated sales team.

 What about companies that are mainly sales-driven?

-Let’s be clear: Hubspot works, and we’re man enough to admit it.
-But as soon as you get a team of reps working with leads through a structured sales process, things get complicated (or expensive).
+Let’s be clear: HubSpot works for some companies.
+But as soon as you get a team of reps working with leads through a structured sales process, things get complicated (or expensive.)

-We’ve done the heavy lifting to research exactly what limitations Hubspot’s CRM has, as well as which businesses can use it and which ones should stay away.
-We’re about to dig into:
+We’ve done the heavy lifting to research exactly what limitations HubSpot’s CRM has, as well as which businesses can use it and which ones should stay away.

 - Marketing Hub

 - CMS Hub

 While these are all paid, premium products, HubSpot CRM offers a limited version that is completely free, forever.

 Their free CRM is a collection of limited tools from each of these separate paid products.
 So, there is no standalone paid CRM from HubSpot—for higher-level features within the CRM, companies need to purchase one of the products listed above.

 The catch is simple: HubSpot’s free CRM has serious functionality limitations.
 The free tools that come with HubSpot’s CRM software work well for small companies, but when you need more features or automation, things get expensive, fast.